 My name is Maryann Tomovich Jacobsen and I’m a registered dietitian, independent author, and family nutrition expert.
-My first book, Fearless Feeding, was traditionally published but the rest are self-published by choice: From Picky to Powerful, What to Cook for Dinner with Kids and my soon-to-be published, How to Raise a Mindful Eater.
+My first book, Fearless Feeding, was traditionally published but the rest are self-published by choice: From Picky to Powerful, What to Cook for Dinner (with Kids) and my latest, How to Raise a Mindful Eater.

 I created the blog Raise Healthy Eaters in 2009, to share what I was learning about feeding my own children.
 In 2016, I changed my site to my name, Maryann Jacobsen.
 I still write about kids and feeding — and all my original content is still here — but I wanted a broader platform to discuss family health and write more books.